s1vax/ESP32-Deauther/README.md

 <br>

 Now, with the ESP32 powered by its port, the first thing it will do is generate a wifi network called `Management AP`.
-Nos debemos conectar a esta red desde nuestra PC u otro dispositivo, la contraseña es: `mgmtadmin`.
-Lo siguiente que haremos es entrar a cualquier navegador y colocar la siguiente direccion en el buscador: `192.168.4.1`. ¿Que hace todo este conjunto de pasos?
-Nos permite configurar desde la web a nuestro Deauther.
+We need to connect to this network from our PC or another device; the password is: `mgmtadmin`.
+Next, we'll open any web browser and enter the following address in the address bar: `192.168.4.1`.
+What does all these steps do?
+They allow us to configure our Deauther from the web.

 Entrando a la direccion en el navegador, observaremos varias opciones de configruacion y una lista de redes WIFI a nuestro alrededor.